Influencer Whitelisting

 2. Whitelisting vs. boosting vs. dark posts: the real differences

-5. The permission negotiation framework (step by step)
+5. The influencer whitelisting permission negotiation framework

 6. Ad formats, copy angles, and audience targeting that win